 Do you have to peel the potatoes?

 Root vegetables need to be free of soil for canning.
-The spores that can cause issues with botulism are found in the soil.
+The spores that can cause botulism are found in soil.
 It’s safer to peel any root vegetables for canning.
 Make yourself comfortable and peel away.

-Once all the potatoes are peeled, wash them and soak them in cold water to prepare them for canning.
+Once all the potatoes are peeled, wash them again to ensure no soil remains.
+Then soak them in cold water to prepare them for canning.
 The cold water will prevent them from discoloring and remove some starch.
 You can let them soak for a few hours or overnight.

-Depending on the size, I prefer to leave the potatoes whole if they are no bigger than 6 cm (2.5 inches) or in half.
-They can be cut into 1-2 cm (1/2 inch) cubes.
+I prefer to leave the potatoes whole if they are no bigger than 5 cm (2 inches) or in half.
+You can also cut into 1-2 cm (1/2 inch) cubes.
 You want to keep the potatoes in one jar about the same size for easy use later.

 Alternatively, I learned from a German canner to give the potatoes a good rinse to remove dirt and cut out any blemishes.
-Then, boil the potatoes with skin for 5-10 minutes, peel, and use them for canning.
+Then boil the potatoes with the skin for 5-10 minutes, peel them, and use them for canning.
 That’s a great option.
+Proceed with the peeled potatoes as with Raw Pack.

 Pressure canning potatoes

-Place the empty canner on the stove using the right size burner (read more about using a glass top here).
+Place the empty canner on the stove using the right-sized burner (read more about using a glass-top stove here).

 Place the canning rack on the bottom of the canner.
 Fill the canner to the marking with water (about 3 quarts) and a splash of vinegar.
-The vinegar prevents mineral deposits from hard water on jars.
+The vinegar prevents hard-water mineral deposits from forming on jars.

-If you use the raw pack method the jars will not be boiling hot, use warm water about the same temperature as your jars are at this point.
-If you use the tested method, your jars will be hot, so use hot water in the canner also.
+If you use the Raw Pack method, the jars will not be boiling hot; use warm water about the same temperature as your jars are at this point.
+If you use the Hot Pack method, your jars will be hot, so use hot water in the canner also.

-Close the lid (checking that everything is in place first) aligning the V mark on the cover with the mark on the body handle.
-Press down and turn the lid in the direction to align the handles.
+Close the lid (checking that everything is in place first), aligning the V mark on the cover with the mark on the body handle.
+Press down and turn the lid to align the handles.
 If you are using a different pressure canner, follow your instructions.

-Turn on the stove on high and heat the canner till steady steam comes out of the vent pipe.
+Turn on the stove on medium-high to high and heat the canner till steady steam comes out of the vent pipe.
 If you started cold, this will take a bit longer.

 Set the timer for 10 minutes.
-Turn down the heat a bit, but make sure the flow of the steam continues.
+Turn down the heat a bit, but keep the steam flowing.

-After the 10 minutes are over, place the pressure regulator on the vent.
-Turn the heat on high again and leave it relatively high till the needed pressure is up.
+After 10 minutes, place the pressure regulator on the vent.
+Turn the heat back on high and leave it relatively high until the desired pressure is reached.

 Potatoes need to be processed at